How Do You Plus A Portfolio Strategy Without Changing It?

 For long-term investors, portfolio diversification is key.
 Historically, a portfolio constructed of diversified investments provides for better risk adjusted returns and less volatility than any single investment found within the portfolio.

-Portfolio+ ETFs provide a manageable level of additional daily exposure – just 25% – to broad-market indexes through the use of leverage.
+PortfolioPlus ETFs provide an additional daily exposure – just 25% – to broad-market indexes through the use of leverage.
 Funds that employ leverage tend to thrive most consistently in low volatility environments.
-If you’re successful creating strategies that combat volatility, then Portfolio+ ETFs may be just the right addition.
+If you’re successful at creating strategies that combat volatility, then PortfolioPlus ETFs may be just the right addition.